Michael Shuman

-Michael Jay Shuman (born August 20, 1985), also known as Mikey Shoes, is an American musician and songwriter.
-He is best known for playing bass with rock band Queens of the Stone Age.
-He also sings and plays the guitar and various other instruments in Mini Mansions, and formerly co-fronted Wires on Fire and Jubilee.
+Michael Jay Shuman, also known as Mikey Shoes, (born August 20, 1985) is an American musician and songwriter.
+He is best known as bassist of the rock band Queens of the Stone Age.
+He also sings and plays various instruments in Mini Mansions, formerly co-fronted Wires on Fire and Jubilee, and currently has a solo project under the moniker GLU.